Assumptions lead to 'shut down'.

 And Mommy doesn’t get kissed.

-If we don’t put the limits on them in the first place, then they won’t need to break out of them.
+If we don’t limit them in the first place, they won’t need to break out of them.

 They can just be whatever they want to be, whenever they want to be it.

-So I’m going to try to let go of what I thought I knew about my kids, and let them keep surprising me.
+So I will try to let go of what I thought I knew about my kids, and let them keep surprising me.

 And a word of advice?